 The submission requested NIP listing for the 30 microgram dose of the vaccine, which is recommended for use in individuals aged 12 years and above.
 The submission did not request NIP listing for paediatric use.
 However, it suggested that NIP listing could be extended to the paediatric population who have severe immunocompromise or are at increased risk for severe COVID-19, based on clinical need in these children.
 Lower dose formulations are registered for paediatric populations (3 micrograms for children 6 months to 4 years, and 10 micrograms for children 5 to 11 years).
 The ESC considered it may not be feasible to move COVID-19 vaccinations from the NCVP to the NIP without providing access to the paediatric population.

-The submission requested NIP listing for annual or biannual booster vaccinations for adults aged ≥18 years, as shown in .
+The submission requested NIP listing for annual or biannual booster vaccinations for adults aged ≥18 years, as shown in Table 1.
 Listing was not proposed for primary vaccination.
 The ESC considered it was essential for any future NIP listing to provide eligibility for primary courses.

 Listing of raxtozinameran on the NIP was requested on the basis of a cost-effectiveness analysis versus no booster vaccination.

-summarises the key components of the clinical issue as specified by the submission.
+Table 1 summarises the key components of the clinical issue as specified by the submission.